univention/univention-corporate-server/doc/app-center/get_started.rst

    the latest available UCS version.
 It can also be started with the oldest maintained UCS version to cover the broadest user base of UCS.
 See the :uv:help:`UCS maintenance cycle <21843>` for an overview of the maintained UCS version.
-In either case it' recommended to specify the supported UCS versions explicitly, see :ref:`Supported UCS versions
+In either case it's recommended to specify the supported UCS versions explicitly, see :ref:`Supported UCS versions
    <create-app-with-docker-supported-ucs-version>`.